History Labs in Your Classroom!

 Grades 3–12

-Find out what people from a long time ago put on first.
-Students will have an opportunity to examine and try on old-fashioned underwear such as hoops, corsets, and drawers, from a variety of eras. - Voices from the Past
+Find out what people from long ago put on first.
+Students can examine and try on old-fashioned underwear such as hoops, corsets, and drawers from a variety of eras. - Vamos!
+Puerto Rican Migration to the Northeast

 Grades 3–12